 - D. PSLR Overlay Development Agreement.
 The approved PSLR Overlay Development Agreement, including the PSLR Overlay Concept Plan, shall be executed by the City and the applicant and be recorded in the office of the Oakland County Register of Deeds.
 Final approval of the PSLR Overlay Development Agreement and PSLR Overlay Concept Plan shall be effective upon recording.
-Physical development of the site shall be in accordance with the approved PSLR Overlay Development Agreement and PSLR Overlay Concept Plan and shall not be commenced until after a final site plan is approved for any site within the area depicted in the PSLR Overlay Development Agreement. - E. Amendments.
-Amendments to the approved PSLR Overlay Development Agreement Application and the PSLR Overlay Concept Plan shall follow the same procedure as would a new PSLR Overlay Development Agreement Application and PSLR Overlay Concept Plan. - 4.
-Review and Approval of Site Plans.
-Submission of a site plan for a development permitted within the PSLR Overlay district may be made after City Council approval of the PSLR Overlay Development Agreement and PSLR Overlay Concept Plan. - Preliminary site plans shall be reviewed and approved by the Planning Commission. - B. Final site plans may be reviewed and approved administratively unless the Planning Commission directs otherwise at the time of preliminary site plan approval.
+Physical development of the site shall be in accordance with the approved PSLR Overlay Development Agreement and PSLR Overlay Concept Plan and shall not be commenced until after a final site plan is approved for any site within the area - E. Amendments.
+Amendments to the approved PSLR Overlay Development Agreement Application and the PSLR Overlay Concept Plan shall follow the same procedure as would a new PSLR Overlay Development Agreement Application and PSLR Overlay Concept Plan.

+Agreement.